sergiomartins8/test-automation-bootstrap/README.md

 ---

 ## About
-The goal is to have this repo with boilerplate code in a way that anyone can quickstart an automation framework in no time.
+The goal is to have this repo with boilerplate code in a way that anyone can quickstart an automation framework

 ## Features